spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-vmware/vmware-system-requirements.md

 Start by reviewing the required action items below:

-1. [Create Required Roles](#create-required-roles) section to create the required roles in vSphere.
+1. Create the two custom vSphere roles.
+Check out the [Create Required Roles](#create-required-roles) section to create the required roles in vSphere.

 2. Review the [vSphere Permissions](#vsphere-permissions) section to ensure the created roles have the required vSphere privileges and permissions.